An Implicit GNN Solver for Poisson-like problems: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper has introduced \name{}, a groundbreaking consistent Machine Learning-based approach that combines Graph Neural Networks and Implicit Layer Theory to effectively solve a wide range of Poisson problems.
-The model, trained in a ``physics-informed" manner, is found to be robust, stable, and highly adaptable to varying mesh sizes, domain shapes, boundary conditions, and initialization, though more systematic experiments will explore and delineate its generalization capabilities.
+This paper has introduced \name{}, a novel and consistent Machine Learning based approach that combines Graph Neural Networks and Implicit Layer Theory to effectively solve a wide range of Poisson problems.
+The model, trained in a ``physics-informed" manner, is found to be robust, stable, and highly adaptable to varying mesh sizes, domain shapes, boundary conditions, and initialization.
 To the best of our knowledge, this approach is distinct from any previous Machine Learning based methods.
 Furthermore, \name{} can be extended to other steady-state partial differential equations and its application to 3-dimensional domains is straightforward.
-Overall, the results of this study demonstrate the significant potential of \name{} in solving Poisson problems in a consistent and efficient manner.

-The long-term objective of the program driving this work is to accelerate industrial Computation Fluid Dynamics (CFD) codes on software platforms such as OpenFOAM \cite{openfoam}.
+Overall, the results of this study demonstrate the significant potential of \name{} in solving Poisson problems in a consistent and efficient manner. \\\\ The long-term objective of the program driving this work is to accelerate industrial Computation Fluid Dynamics (CFD) codes on software platforms such as OpenFOAM \cite{openfoam}.
 In future work, we aim to evaluate the efficiency of the proposed approach by implementing it in an industrial CFD code, and assessing its impact on performance acceleration.
-Moreover, despite its flexibility, the proposed method is still limited by the size of the graph.
-Therefore, scaling up using domain decomposition algorithms is being considered as a future direction.
+However, despite its flexibility, the proposed method faces limitations in terms of graph size.
+Scaling up the model to handle industrial-scale cases poses a significant challenge that \name{} alone, in its current state, cannot overcome.
+This challenge arises due to the increasing number of iterations required and the limited expressiveness of GNN models when applied to large graphs.
+Nonetheless, there are promising directions to scale up the model.
+One approach is to employ it as a solver for domain decomposition algorithms, leveraging the batch parallel framework of Machine Learning models to solve multiple sub-problems simultaneously \citep{nastorg2024multi}.
+Another potential direction for future research is the exploration of a fully hierarchical architecture.